 Event venues typically recommend the person or company booking a scheduled event to have event cancellation insurance coverage.
 Coverage for communicable disease outbreaks, such as a coronavirus, is typically not included in a standard event cancellation insurance policy.
-Read more about it here.
+Read more about it <a href="https://example.com/here/be/here/